mocar27/DNN-overall/homeworks/README.md

 # Deep Neural Network homework assignments

-Each task is described in every detain inside each file corresponding to each task.
+Each task is described in every detain inside each corresponding to it file.

 Each task was designed to cover different part of machine learning: